-It took me a long time to understand that hope wasn’t the barrier I thought it was.
-Through the two-dimensional lens of my memory, I couldn’t see how we could have been both realistic and hopeful.
-I believed as long as hope existed, we couldn’t also have had a realistic understanding of my mother’s prognosis or experience anticipatory grief.
-These things seemed contradictory in my mind’s eye.
+It took me a long time to understand that hope wasn't the barrier I thought it was.
+Through the two-dimensional lens of my memory, I couldn't see how we could have been both realistic and hopeful.
+I believed that, as long as hope existed, we couldn't also have had an accurate understanding of my mother's prognosis or experience anticipatory grief.
+These things seemed contradictory in my mind's eye.

-Now I realize that without an understanding of the adversity we faced, we would have had no reason conjure hope.
-We did know my mother would probably die, but we really hoped that she wouldn’t.
-We lived with both realities – though it was extremely uncomfortable – and that is why I, for one, chose to avoid.
-So, in the end, avoidance is my regret, not hope.
+Now I realize that without an understanding of the adversity we faced, we would have had no to reason to hope so blindly.
+We knew my mother would die, but we really hoped she wouldn't.
+We lived every moment in these alternate realities.
+It was extremely uncomfortable and so I chose to avoid a lot of what was going on.
+So in the end, avoidance is my regret, not hope.

-As I struggled with the topic, the Emily Dickinson verse “Hope is the thing with feathers-” kept circling around in my head; and though on it’s own it sounds like nonsense, by the end (where we are now) I had to concede that individual hope can be described more perfectly with a lyric or a verse than any psychological construct.
-At least in the way that I’ve seen it manifest in some of the darkest of loss situations.
+As I struggled with the topic, the Emily Dickinson verse, "Hope is the thing with feathers," kept circling around in my head.
+And, though it may sound like nonsense, I ultimately had to concede that individual hope can be described more perfectly with a lyric or a verse than any psychological construct (at least in the way that I've seen it manifest in some of the darkest of loss situations).